phobos/phobos/README.md

 end
 ```

-You can read more about the handlers in a [section bellow](#usage-consuming-messages-from-kafka).
+You can read more about the handlers in a [section below](#usage-consuming-messages-from-Kafka).

-Writing your handler is all you need to allow Phobos to work, it will take care of execution, retries and concurrency for you.
+Writing your handler is all you need to allow Phobos to work - it will take care of execution, retries and concurrency for you.

 To start your application you can use the __start__ command, example: